nodejs/node/doc/api/tls.md

     individually.
 PFX is usually encrypted, if it is, `passphrase` will be used to decrypt it.
   * `key` {string|string[]|Buffer|Buffer[]|Object[]} Optional private keys in PEM format.
-Single keys will be decrypted with `passphrase` if necessary.
-    Multiple keys, probably using different algorithms, can be provided either as an array of unencrypted key strings or buffers, or an array of objects in the form `{pem: <string|buffer>, passphrase: <string>}`.
-The object form can only occur in an array, and it _must_ include a passphrase, even if key is not encrypted.
+PEM allows the option of private keys being encrypted.
+Encrypted keys will be decrypted with `options.passphrase`.
+Multiple keys using different algorithms can be provided either as an array of unencrypted key strings or buffers, or an array of objects in the form `{pem:
+    <string|buffer>[, passphrase: <string>]}`.
+The object form can only occur in
+    an array. `object.passphrase` is optional.
+Encrypted keys will be decrypted with `object.passphrase` if provided, or `options.passphrase` if it is not.
   * `passphrase` {string} Optional shared passphrase used for a single private key and/or a PFX.
   * `cert` {string|string[]|Buffer|Buffer[]} Optional cert chains in PEM format.